Kilbourne Hole maar

 East Launch 31.968833° -106.953967°, 4,360 MSL 440' AGL (main LZ) directions

 Main LZ 31.971866° -106.963756°

 Notice: Most of the bottom of Kilbourne Hole maar is New Mexico State Trust Land.
 According to their website, we would need a recreational permit to voluntarily be on that land.
-However, pilots who land there, had to.
+However, pilots who land there, have to.
 They were unable to land anywhere else, like at the top of the rim, and had to find a safe LZ somewhere else i.e. the bottom of the maar.
-That is, it was an emergency landing.
+That is, it is an emergency landing.
 Southwest Airsports is not a law firm but it is reasonable to assume that if a pilot finds himself at the bottom of the maar, he is probably OK, being there without a permit.
-No one would land at the bottom unless he had to.
+No one would land at the bottom unless he has to.
 That is safe to assume.

 USHPA required notification: The RGSA recommends that you do not fly at this site as it is not a chapter managed site.
 If you do choose to fly at this site, you must take full responsibility for your actions, and recognize that you are fully and solely liable for any damage incurred by yourself, to others, or to others’ property.
 This site is unimproved with significant safety issues, including potentially challenging wind and thermal conditions.
 Flying at this site can be risky to the pilot, property owners, and our sport as a whole.
 This site is unpermitted, uninsured, unmanaged, and unimproved.
 This site is, however, an insured training site for Southwest Airsports and is used by its students.

 This is the only soarable maar in the world for ultralights.
 As of 2019, less than 25 pilots have ever soared it, largely because of its remote location.
 This site was developed and first flown by Had Robinson for paragliding.
 Robin Hastings was the first hang gliding pilot to fly this site and helped develop it for hang gliding.